The Day Has Come

-The Day Has Come is the debut and only studio album singer-songwriter/guitarist Cheyenne Kimball.
+The Day Has Come is the only studio album by American singer Cheyenne Kimball.
 The lead single from the album, "Hanging On", peaked at number 53 on the Billboard Hot 100.
 The album was released on July 11, 2006.
 Kimball co-wrote all the songs featured on the album.
 The album debuted at #15 on the Billboard 200 selling 40,000 copies in the first week.
 Miley Cyrus covered the song "Four Walls" on her second studio album Breakout (2008).